-- Testing the design, implementation and operating effectiveness of Group's general IT controls, key manual and application controls over the Group's IT systems.
-They cover controls over computation of discounts and rebates and rebate and discount accruals; - Inspecting on a sample basis, key customer contracts.
-Based on the terms and conditions relating to rebates and discounts, we assessed the Group's revenue recognition policies with reference to the requirements of the applicable accounting standards; - Performing substantive testing by selecting samples of rebate and discount transactions recorded during the year and matching the parameters used in the computation with the relevant source documents; - Understanding the process followed by the Group to determine the amount of accrual of rebates and discounts.
+- Evaluating the design, implementation and operating effectiveness of Group's general IT controls, key manual and application controls over the Group's IT systems.
+They cover controls over computation of discounts and rebates and discount accruals; - Inspecting on a sample basis, key customer contracts.
+Based on the terms and conditions relating to rebates and discounts, we assessed the Group's revenue recognition policies with reference to the requirements of the applicable accounting standards; - Performing substantive testing by selecting samples of rebate and discount transactions recorded during the year and matching the parameters used in the computation with the relevant source documents: - Understanding the process followed by the Group to determine the amount of accrual of rebates and discounts.
 Testing samples of rebate accruals and comparing to underlying documentation; - Testing actualisation of estimated accruals on a sample basis; - Examining historical rebate accrual together with our understanding of current year developments to form an expectation of the rebate accrual at period end.
-We compared this expectation against the actual rebate accrual, completing further inquiries; - Critically assessing manual journal entries posted to revenue, on a sample basis, to identify unusual items; - Checking completeness and accuracy of the data used by the Group for accrual of rebates and discounts.
+We compared this expectation against the actual rebate accrual, completing further inquiries and obtaining underlying documentation, on a sample basis, as appropriate.
+Further, we also performed retrospective review to evaluate the precision with which management makes estimates. - Critically assessing manual journal entries posted to revenue, on a sample basis, to identify unusual items: - Checking completeness and accuracy of the data used by the Group for accrual of rebates and discounts. - Testing a selection of rebate accruals recorded after 31 March 2021 and assessing whether the accrual is recorded in the correct period - Testing a selection of payments made after 31 March 2021 and where relevant, comparing the payment to the related rebate accrual